SNSystems/pstore/doc_sources/structures.md

 ----- | ------------ | -----------
 signature | 8 | A magic number.
-Acts as a quick integrity test for the index structures. size | 8 | The number of members of the `leaves` array. leaves | n | Each entry is an 8 byte pstore address, the number of entries is given by the `size` field.
+Acts as a quick integrity test for the index structures. size | 8 | The number of members of the `leaves` array. leaves | 8*n | Each entry is an 8 byte pstore address, the number of entries is given by the `size` field.

 ### Strings

 ## Program Repository Structures
 ## Fragments

 Fragments are stored as a compressed sparse array of offsets where each offset is a reference to the corresponding section's contents.
-The sparse array uses the same scheme as described in "Fast and Space Effcient Trie Searches", Bagwell [2000].
+The sparse array uses the same scheme as described in "Fast and Space Efficient Trie Searches", Bagwell [2000].
 In brief, each bit of a 64-bit integer represents the presense of absence of the corresponding array index; the population count of the value enables the absolute index of any available element to be easily calculated.

 ![Fragment Structure](./fragment.svg)

 ### Section array
 The section array header is a variable-length structure which consists of a sparse array of offsets for the section data.
 The offsets are a positive number of bytes from the start of the section array structure.
-The number of elements in the array is equal to the population counts of the `bitmap` field. relative to to the single fixed-size integer value which describes the number and interpretation of each of a array of fields w
+The number of elements in the array is equal to the population counts of the `bitmap` field.

 Field    | Size (bytes) | Description
 -------- | ------------ | -----------
 bitmap   | 8 | The population count of this field gives the number of members in the `offset` array.
-Array indices that are present have a 1 in the corresponding bit position. offset<sub>n</sub> | 8 |
+Array indices that are present have a 1 in the corresponding bit position. offset<sub>n</sub> | 8*n |

 ### Sections
 Each "section" within a fragment is given a constant index in this array.
 This obviously imposes a hard limit on the maximum number of sections within a fragment.